Arachnacein/App/README.md

 <p>
   * I am currently changing the logic by introducing the CQRS architectural pattern. <br>
   * Then I plan implement ERROR CODES ecosystem.<br>
-  * Then I plan to implement a statistics functionality.<br>
+  * Next I plan to implement a statistics functionality.<br>
+  * Then I want to implement saving goals feature. <br>
   * Next is going to be a calendar with notifications.<br>
   * And then payment feature.
 </p>